nicktehrany/membench/docs/mmap.md

 -dir=/dev/zero
 -fsize=1G
 -copysize=4
+-cpy_iter=1000
 -mode=randread
 -map_pop=1
 -map_shared=0
--iter=1000
+-iter=10

 ```

-This would run the engine for 1,000 iterations of 4 byte memcpy, at random offsets, from the mapped file to a destination in memory.
+This would run the engine 10 times, for 1,000 iterations of 4 byte memcpy, at random offsets, from the mapped file to a destination in memory.
 The file will be 1GiB large, and page table entries will be pre populated, as well as the mmap call getting flag MAP_PRIVATE.
 The runtime will be 1 by default, but in case the run will take longer than 1 second, it's good to specify a large enough random runtime.